storacha/docs/README.md

 The path to the file is used as the URL, e.g. `src/pages/w3cli.mdx` -> `/w3cli`.

-The `_meta.json` in the directory defines the order of links in the sidebar and the values set for their link text.
+The `_meta.json` in the directory defines the order of links in the sidebar and the values set their link text.

 Update the `_meta.json` file in the directory when you add a new page.
 There should be one in each sub-directory.